eliasmagn/QloApps_LIKK/README.md

 - 🔒 **Legacy API removed** – `/webservice` now responds with HTTP 410 and the back office no longer advertises API key management.
 - 💳 **Payments deferred** – legacy bank wire, cheque and PayPal Commerce modules are stripped out so stays are confirmed and settled off-platform.
 - 🔄 **Interactive timeline** – bookings can be reallocated by dragging directly on the admin timeline, with conflict checks against disabled rooms and occupancy caps.
-- 🗂️ **Inquiry board** – a Kanban-style board replaces cart scaffolding so inquiries can be triaged, assigned, noted and scheduled with reminders.
+- 🗂️ **Inquiry board** – a Kanban-style board replaces cart scaffolding so inquiries can be triaged, assigned, noted and scheduled with reminders (mail notes email guests directly from the board).
 - 🌐 **Scoped REST endpoints** – new JSON endpoints cover timeline moves, inquiry status changes and availability lookups without reviving the legacy webservice.

 The high-level concept lives in [`concept.md`](concept.md), the multi-phase plan in [`roadmap.md`](roadmap.md), and tactical progress in [`checklist.md`](checklist.md).